 - Tagging for Automation: Sometimes, you want to set up tags that will help identify the resource and bring automation such as backup, start, or stop the instance.

 - Tagging for Cost Structure: In some cases, there might be multiple cost centers within an organization using same AWS account.
 You can tag your resources based on those cost centers and use AWS tag-based reports to find the actual costs for each cost center.

 Think of an environment where there are hundreds of instances running.
 In that case, it can be difficult to identify the purpose of that resource.
 Here, tagging resources based on multiple categories can help manage them better programmatically as well as visually.
-As an example, you can have Production as well Test Database Servers.
+As an example, you can have Production as well as Test Database Servers.
 In this case, you tag each Production server separately along with additional tags for a Business Use case, as shown in the image.

-Putting Tagging Into Practice
+Putting AWS Tags Into Practice

 Tagging helps in multiple use cases.
 Some of them are listed below:

 - Resource Management: When you have a huge server fleet, it’s not easy to manage resources without tagging.
 Tagging empowers you to identify the resource and manage them easily.
 This is especially useful when you have a large number of resources to manage under the same account, or when you are launching multiple new resources using AutoScaling or any automated process.

 - Cost Management: This is one of the prime use cases.
 You can always use tags to organize bill cost structure.
 In order to utilize this function, you are required to enable it from your AWS accounts by setting up cost allocation reports.This feature helps identify and break resource usage based on cost center / department separately.